nikschadowsky/LPS/docs/protocol.md

 **Any other HTTP request on any other endpoint will result in an HTTP 403 response.**

 **This protocol does not guarantee that there wont be additional fields added in future versions and revisions.**

+## LPS Communication with other Systems
+The LPS allows communication between external systems and the LPS.
+The communication is always LPS controlled.
+That means a so called LPS action gets initiated by the controller and has to be handled accordingly.
+The LPS defines five actions in its current revision:
+- `ESP_CONFIG_START`
+This action signals to the external system that the LPS controller initiated a (re)configuration.
+This action serves just as information to the external system and does not need further handling.
+- `ESP_CONFIG_REQ`
+This action signals to the external system that the LPS controller requires an interation.
+It requests a ASCII letter A-D that specifies which corner of the room a certain antenna is located at.
+The antenna will light up through its integrated LED.
+The response requires a single byte to be transmitted.
+This action does only occur in a (re)configuration.
+- `ESP_POS_DATA_START`
+This action signals to the external system that the LPS controller is beginning to send serialized position data.
+This data is termined by an ending sequence `POS_DATA_END`.
+This action does not need further handling.
+- `ESP_CONFIG_DIST1`
+This action signals to the external system that the LPS controller requires an interation.
+It requests a floating point value in big endian notation.
+This value corresponds with the distance between the two lit up LEDs.
+This response requires four bytes to be transmitted.
+This action does only occur in a (re)configuration
+- `ESP_CONFIG_DIST2`
+This action signals to the external system that the LPS controller requires an interation.
+It requests a floating point value in big endian notation.
+This value corresponds with the distance between the two lit up LEDs.
+This response requires four bytes to be transmitted.
+This action does only occur in a (re)configuration.

+Both `ESP_CONFIG_DISTX` actions do not share the same action since they need to be distinguishable for the LPS controller.

+**This protocol does not guarantee that there wont be additional fields added in future versions and revisions.**